marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 Modifying the mapping of the Extents
 =======
-The current situation is shown below.
+The situation after resizing the LVs is the following:

 ```text
 [root@localhost tmp]# lsblk